Content templates

 </div>

-In MVC, the rendering of blocks is done by using view components and/or views and associated templates, similar to the way you render pages.
-You should use a block component if some logic needs to be applied when the block is rendered; otherwise, use a partial view.
+In MVC, the rendering of blocks is done by using view components or views and associated templates, similar to the way pages are rendered.
+Use a block component if some logic needs to be applied when the block is rendered.
+Otherwise, use a partial view.

 - Create a view component that inherits from